Senior Researcher, East Asian Community Institute

 Taking these factors into account, the probability of reaching an agreement on missile disarmament or arms control between Washington and Beijing is extremely low even if the United States today employs a similar policy to the “Double-Track Decision.”

 Helmut Schmidt, Chancellor of West Germany from 1974 to 1982, played an important role as catalyzer for the nuclear disarmament between the United States and the Soviet Union.
 He adopted “realist” approach with “idealist” goal in mind.
 Schmidt encouraged, sometimes even pressured, both Washington and Moscow to facilitate the negotiation process of nuclear disarmament.

-Ways of Increasing Leverage
+Ways to Increase Leverage

-If Tokyo tries to work as catalyzer for missile arms control regime between among Washington, Beijing, and Moscow, the success is never guaranteed.
-And nobody would dare to compare Prime Minister Yoshihide Suga with Chancellor Helmut Schmidt.
-Even if it failed, however, Japan would better understand the thinking of the United States, China, and Russia through the interactions.
-As a result, Japan will be able to make a more prudent judgment about dealing with the US request of deployment of ground-launched long-range missiles.
-When we dread failing too much, we cannot accomplish anything.
+If Tokyo tries to work as catalyzer for missile arms control regime among Washington, Beijing, and Moscow, the success is never guaranteed.
+The mere prospects of a slim chance of accomplishment, however, cannot justify inaction especially when the stake is so high.
+In fact, Japan’s action will bear fruit in any case.
+Even if Japan’s diplomatic efforts fail to achieve the arms control regime, Japan would better understand the thinking of the United States, China, and Russia through the interactions.
+Then, Japanese government will be able to make a more prudent judgment on the US request to deploy ground-launched intermediate-range missiles.

-[i] The term “long-range missiles” in this article contains short-range (300-1,000 km), medium-range (1,000-3,000 km), and intermediate-range (3,000-5,500 km) missiles in today’s military term.
+[ii] Unless otherwise indicated, the term “intermediate-range missiles” in this article is not equivalent to those defined under the INF Treaty.
+It contains short-range (300-1,000 km), medium-range (1,000-3,000 km), and intermediate-range (3,000-5,500 km) missiles in today’s military jargon.